How To Set Auto Increment In PostgreSQL

 );

-• So whenever data is inserted into the table, the id column will have values like (E1, E2, … EN).
+• Whenever data is inserted into the table, the ID column will have values such as (E1, E2, …, EN).

 The default value of employees_id_seq is 1, so change the value to 100 using the setval() function of PostgreSQL.